JulieLy8619/JavaScript-jQuery-Selectors-and-Events/README.md

 Number and name of feature: Feature 4: Sort the images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hr

-Start time:
+Start time: 6:00

-Finish time:
+Finish time: 8:00

-Actual time needed to complete:
+Actual time needed to complete: 2hr

 -------